Foreign money secretly floods U.S. tax havens. Some of it is tainted.

 The records, known as the Pandora Papers, expose how foreign political and corporate leaders or their family members moved money and other assets from long-established tax havens to U.S. trust companies.

-The investigation identified 206 U.S.-based trusts, linked to 41 countries, holding combined assets worth more than $1 billion.
+The investigation identified 206 U.S.-based trusts linked to 41 countries.
 Nearly 30 of the trusts held assets connected to people or companies accused of fraud, bribery or human rights abuses in some of the world’s most vulnerable communities.

 The cache of confidential files, obtained by the ICIJ and shared with more than 150 media partners, describes only some of the trusts in the United States but is the most significant set of records ever made public from inside America’s trust industry.